blog2i2j/terrapane.._..aescrypt_mac/README.md

 # AES Crypt for Mac

 This project is the "AES Crypt.app" package for Mac.
-This project includes an AppleScript wrapper that invokes the AES Crypt binary.
+This project includes an AppleScript launcher droplet that invokes the AES Crypt binary.

 ## Building